msteranka/object-drag/README.md

 or raised within the application by manually calling raise(3).

+By default, drag is measured on a per-fragment basis, where a fragment is a word by default.
+To configure the size of fragments, use the -f option:

+    $ </path/to/Pin> -t obj/drag.so -f <frag_size> -- </path/to/executable> <executable_args>

 After running the Pintool, an output file drag.json will be generated.
 This file can be parsed with